Steven A. Bell, Ph.D.

 Kamisha L. Johnson-Davis, Ph.D.

 Dr. Johnson-Davis is an Associate Professor (Clinical) at the University of Utah in the Department of Pathology and Medical Director for Clinical Toxicology at ARUP Laboratories.
+She is the Co-Director for the Clinical Chemistry Fellowship program.
 She received her B.S. degree in Biochemistry from the University of California, Riverside and her Ph.D. in Pharmacology from the University of Utah.
 She was a postdoctoral research associate at the Center for Human Toxicology and she completed a postdoctoral fellowship in clinical chemistry at the University of Utah, Department of Pathology.
 Dr. Johnson-Davis is board certified in Clinical Chemistry and Toxicological Chemistry.
-She is a Diplomate of the American Board of Clinical Chemistry and a Fellow of the National Association of Clinical Biochemistry and the Association of Clinical Scientists.
+She is a Diplomate of the American Board of Clinical Chemistry and a Fellow of the American Association for Clinical Chemistry Academy.

 Paula Smith, Ph.D.